SonyMobile/py-hprof/README.md

 There are some special cases in functions like `isinstance()` that try to patch this up, but there will probably be holes remaining.

 This should not be a problem for most use cases, but may be good to know if you're doing really advanced stuff.

+### High memory usage

+The `hprof` library instantiates all heap objects when you open your file.
+This makes the implementation a little simpler, and explicitly ensures that all heap references are valid at load time, so that you won't have nasty surprises later.

+This can be quite memory intensive, especially when working with large .hprof files.

+### Callstacks not supported (yet?)

+.hprof files may contain various callstacks, perhaps most interestingly allocation callstacks.
+The `hprof` library currently skips over them while parsing.

+### Does not expose all heap dump information (yet?)

+The `hprof` library does not expose all information available in the heap dumps.
+If your tool needs something, feel free to contribute to the library!

 ## Contributions